 January 25, 2013

 Today marks my 19th cancerversary.
-I was 13, almost 14, when I was diagnosed with leukemia.
+I was 13, almost 14 when I was diagnosed with leukemia.
 Having cancer at such a young age and at a pivotal point in one’s life changes everything.
 My whole life changed because of one simple word: cancer.
-I had no control; I had to trust in God, in the doctors, and in the medications.
+I had no control; I had to trust God, in the doctors, and the medications.
 I realized then that God had a plan for me and that I survived because I still had things to do on Earth.
 To this day, I still trust God will lead me to where I need to be to do His will.
-I believe that everything happens for a reason and if it is meant to be it will be, and if not, there are better things waiting to be found.
+I believe that everything happens for a reason, and if it is meant to be, it will be, and if not, better things are waiting to be found.

 I hope you take the time today to celebrate life with me—my life, your life, and the lives of those you love.
 See the beauty that surrounds you and reflect on the gifts that you have been given and that you have to offer others.

 Love life, live life, and enjoy every moment.
 19-year leukemia survivor

 For the majority of the last 18 years, I viewed my cancer as a blessing.
 Thanking God for all He had given me through the cancer experience.
 However, in recent years, the pain of losing friends to cancer caused me to start seeing my cancer as a curse.
 All I could see was what cancer had taken away.
 At a friend’s funeral, I heard, “This illness does not lead to death.
 It is for the glory of God, so that the Son of God may be glorified through it.”
 John 11:4.